 - coffee creamers, both dairy and nondairy

-Some food labels claim there are no trans fats, but POH may still be listed as one of the ingredients.
-Therefore, it’s important to read both the food label and the ingredients list.
+Some food labels claim no trans fats have been added, but partially hydrogenated oil may still be listed as one of the ingredients.
+So it’s important to read both the food label and the ingredients list.
 Here’s how to read food labels without being tricked.

 Opt for more satiating snacks that are naturally free of trans fats, including:

 Remember to check the labels of any packaged goods you might eat with these snacks, such as hummus, peanut butter, and yogurt.